Volsinii

-Situation
+Location

-The Byzantine historian Joannes Zonaras states that the Etruscan Volsinii (Velzna or Velusna) lay on a steep height; while Bolsena, the representative of the Roman Volsinii, is situated in the plain.
+The Byzantine historian Joannes Zonaras states that the Etruscan Volsinii lay on a steep height; while Bolsena, the modern town on the site of Roman Volsinii, is situated in the plain.
 Scholars of the 19th century debated the location of this elevated site.
-Wilhelm Ludwig Abeken looked for it at Montefiascone, at the southern extremity of the lake; while Karl Otfried Müller believed it was at Orvieto, and adduced the name of that place in Latin, Urbs Vetus, the old city, as an argument in favour of his view; but British explorer and writer George Dennis was of the opinion that there was no reason to believe that it was so far from the Roman city, and that it lay on the summit of the hill, above the amphitheater at Bolsena, at a spot called Il Piazzano.
+Wilhelm Ludwig Abeken looked for it at Montefiascone, 14 km from Bolsena at the southern extremity of the lake; while Karl Otfried Müller believed it was at Orvieto, 17 km away, and adduced the name of that place in Latin, Urbs Vetus, the "old city," as an argument in favour of his view.
+British explorer and writer George Dennis was of the opinion that there was no reason to believe that it was so far from the Roman city, and that it lay on the summit of the hill, above the amphitheater at Bolsena, at a spot called Il Piazzano.
 He adduced in support of this hypothesis the existence of a good deal of broken pottery there, and of a few caves in the cliffs below.
-Bolsena is 6 km from Montefiascone, and 14 km from Orvieto.